Overview of Bar Admission

 The Board of Bar Examiners for my state doesn’t require a particular form, they just need a letter stating that I've graduated.
 How can I request such a letter?

-Certificates of Graduation can be requested using the Registrar’s Office ‘Certificate of Attendance Request Form’, which is available in the Registrar’s Office or online.
+Certificates of Graduation can be requested using the Registrar’s Office ‘Document Request Form’, which is available in the Registrar’s Office or online.

 Please fill out, sign, and return this form to the Registrar’s Office by hand or via mail, email, or fax.
 Please note that these forms require an actual signature; a typed ‘signature’ will not be sufficient.